 What Summit Dogs Do

 Summit is proud to be fully accredited by Assistance Dogs International.
-Service dogs have legal access to most public places where pets generally are not allowed.
+Service dogs have legal access to most public places where pets are not permitted.

 Who Qualifies

-Summit accepts service dog applications from people located within the Pacific Northwest who have sustained injuries or are affected by conditions that significantly impact their mobility.
-Dogs will only be placed with a client (or their parent or legal guardian) that has sufficiently demonstrated the ability to care for their dog financially, physically, and emotionally in a safe and stable environment.
+Summit accepts service dog applications from people of all ages who have sustained injuries or are affected by conditions that significantly impact their mobility.
+Dogs will only be placed with a client (or their parent or legal guardian) that has sufficiently demonstrated the ability to care for a dog financially, physically, and emotionally in a safe and stable environment.

 Please note: